 About Michelle

-New Yorker Michelle Jennings has been called “a commanding and attractive presence on stage with an expressive voice of great beauty and power,” (Baltimore Sun).
-This past season, Michelle played Genie Klein in White Plains PAC’s Beautiful: The Carole King Musical, where she later returned to be Lady Beaconsfield in Jekyll & Hyde; Dee Dee Allen in The Prom at Media Theatre (PA), and Mrs. Fairfax in Off-Brand Opera’s Jane Eyre (NYC).
-Other recent performances include Ariel in Fireside Theatre’s Grumpy Old Men (WI); Fiordiligi in Cosi fan Tutte, with Ninth Avenue Opera in NYC and Cleveland; Mother Abbess in The Sound of Music with Black Rock Theatre (CT), and she was an off-stage swing for four roles in Milwaukee Rep’s production of Titanic, The Musical (going on as Ida Straus); and Donatella in the NYC premiere of Mike and Mindy’s Wild Weekend Jam, at The Players’ Theatre.
-She originated the role of Thjodhild in the film, Freydis and Gudrid, a Viking Opera, which was released on Amazon Prime Video in 2024.
+Michelle Jennings has been called “a command-ing and attractive presence on stage with an expressive voice of great beauty and power,” (Baltimore Sun).
+In 2024 Michelle played Genie Klein in White Plains PAC’s Beautiful: The Carole King Musical, where she later returned to be Lady Beaconsfield in Jekyll & Hyde; Mrs. Fairfax in Off-Brand Opera’s Jane Eyre (NYC); and finished the year playing perky HR Director Cheryl in Playhouse On Park’s The Ugly Xmas Sweater Musical (CT).
+Other recent performances include Dee Dee Allen in The Prom at Media Theatre (PA), Ariel in Fireside Theatre’s Grumpy Old Men (WI); Fiordiligi in Cosi fan Tutte, with Ninth Avenue Opera in NYC and Cleveland; Mother Abbess in The Sound of Music with Black Rock Theatre (CT); an off-stage swing for four roles in Milwaukee Rep’s production of Titanic, (going on as Ida Straus); and Donatella in the NYC premiere of Mike and Mindy’s Wild Weekend Jam, at The Players’ Theatre.
+In film/TV, she originated the role of Thjodhild in the film, Freydis and Gudrid, a musical film, which was released on Amazon Prime Video in 2024, and she was Abbi’s mom in Evil Lives Here, releasing early 2025 on Investigation Discovery TV and HBOMax.
 Other favorite lead roles in opera and musical theater performances include SweeneyTodd, The Music Man, La Cenerentola, Die Fledermaus, La Boheme, and South Pacific, performed in Virginia, Florida, Hawaii, Connecticut, New York, Oklahoma, and Washington, DC.
 She is also a member of the comedic opera duo, Divas Unleashed, who wrote and perform their operatic comedy show, The Benefit, around the U.S.

 Michelle has performed and recorded concerts of jazz, oratorio, musical revues, gospel and pop for television shows, commercials, studio recordings, and movie underscoring, heard in the US, Great Britain, Japan and Italy.
-A former school music teacher, Michelle stays connected with teaching children by raising money for New York City Public Schools music programs and teaching music classes to kids in the South Bronx and Manhattan.
-An over-the-top NY Yankees fan, Michelle lives in Manhattan with her husband, pianist-composer Dr. Tom Jennings, and their two kids.
+An over-the-top NY Yankees fan, Michelle lives in Manhattan with her husband, pianist-composer Dr. Tom Jennings.

 Reviews